 Design thinking is a mindset and set of tools to solve a problem in a human-centred way.
 This hands-on session will introduce participants to the fundamentals of design thinking, discussing how it emerged historically and exploring how the 5-stage process can be applied to any problem with a degree of complexity.
 This session will be hosted by Alex Durussel-Baker from Korero Studio.

-There are also funded places available for attendees from ethnically diverse background with thanks to Edinburgh City Council via Edinburgh's BAME Network.
-Email email@example.com.
+We have funded places available for attendees from ethnically diverse background with thanks to Edinburgh City Council via Edinburgh's BAME Network.
+Email firstname.lastname@example.org.